bup/bup/Documentation/bup-split.md

 -v, --verbose
 :   increase verbosity (can be used more than once).

+--git-ids
+:   stdin is a list of git object ids instead of raw data.
+    `bup split` will read the contents of each named git object (if it exists in the bup repository) and split it.
+This might be useful for converting a git repository with large binary files to use bup-style hashsplitting instead.
+This option is probably most useful when combined with `--keep-boundaries`.

 --keep-boundaries
 :   if multiple filenames are given on the command line,